fbarbero98/react-JS-Facundo_Barbero/README.md

 ## PROJECT DESCRIPTION:

-- This project consists on an e-commerce simulation.
+- This project consists on an e-commerce simulator.
 Actually used as a final project for CODERHOUSE ReactJS course.
 (Commition 31205)

 ## USED LIBRARIES: